prabhatravib/hexa/VOICE_AGENTS_README.md

 ## 🏗️ Architecture

 ### Speech-to-Speech (Realtime) Architecture
-The system uses OpenAI's multimodal speech-to-speech architecture with the `gpt-4o-realtime-preview` model, which:
+The system uses OpenAI's multimodal speech-to-speech architecture with the `gpt-realtime` model, which:
 - Processes audio inputs and outputs directly
 - Handles speech in real-time
 - Understands emotion and intent